kirbyfan64/github-transition-pep/pep-NNNN.rst

 Document steps to commit a pull request
 '''''''''''''''''''''''''''''''''''''''
 During the process of choosing a new development workflow, it was decided that a linear history is desired.
-What this means is that the convenient "Merge" button in GitHub pull requests is undesireable as it creates a merge commit along with all of the contributor's individual commits (this does not affect the other repositories where the desire for a linear history isn't nearly as strong).
+This means that the convenient "Merge" button in GitHub pull requests is undesireable, as it creates a merge commit along with all of the contributor's individual commits (this does not affect the other repositories where the desire for a linear history isn't nearly as strong).

-Luckily Git [#git]_ does not require GitHub's workflow and so one can be chosen which gives us a linear history by using Git's CLI.
+Luckily, Git [#git]_ does not require GitHub's workflow and so one can be chosen which gives us a linear history by using Git's CLI.
 The expectation is that all pull requests will be fast-forwarded and rebased before being pushed to the master repository.
 This should